Chern Classes and Compatible Power Operations in Inertial K-theory: Introduction

 \subsection{Acknowledgments}

 We wish to thank the \emph{Algebraic Stacks: Progress and Prospects} Workshop at BIRS for their support where part of this work was done.
-The second author wishes to thank Dale Husem\"oller for helpful conversations and both the Max Planck Institut f\"ur Mathematik in Bonn and the Institut Henri Poincar\'e for their generous support of this research.
-The third author wishes to thank Yunfeng Jiang and Jonathan Wise for helpful conversations and the Institut Henri Poincar\'e, where part of this work was done, for their generous support.
+TJ wishes to thank Dale Husem\"oller for helpful conversations and both the Max Planck Institut f\"ur Mathematik in Bonn and the Institut Henri Poincar\'e for their generous support of this research.
+TK wishes to thank Yunfeng Jiang and Jonathan Wise for helpful conversations and the Institut Henri Poincar\'e, where part of this work was done, for their generous support.
+We also would like to thank Ross Sweet for help with proofreading the manuscript.
+Finally, we thank the referee for many helpful suggestions that have substantially improved the paper.